tjFogarty/tj-ie/src/site/posts/building-my-site-part-iii-fine-tuning.md

 <link rel="preload" href="/fonts/playfair.woff2" as="font" type="font/woff2" crossorigin>
 ```

-Secondly, adding those fonts to my service worker using the {% external-link "https://github.com/goldhand/sw-precache-webpack-plugin", "SW Precache Webpack Plugin" %}.
+Secondly, adding those fonts to my service worker using the [SW Precache Webpack Plugin](https://github.com/goldhand/sw-precache-webpack-plugin).

 ## CSS

-I opted to use the {% external-link "https://tailwindcss.com/", "Tailwind CSS Framework" %} to style my site.
+I opted to use the [Tailwind CSS Framework](https://tailwindcss.com/) to style my site.
 I found it a great way to throw a bunch of classes on my elements to rapidly style them, and abstract them out into their own classes once I was happy with them.

 If you have a look around, you might notice that there isn't a whole lot of style here.
-That may change in the future, but it also reminded me of {% external-link "https://csswizardry.com/", "Harry Roberts'" %} website where he inlined his styles within the `<head>` of his site rather than using a `<link>` tag.
+That may change in the future, but it also reminded me of [Harry Roberts'](https://csswizardry.com/) website where he inlined his styles within the `<head>` of his site rather than using a `<link>` tag.

 Fair enough, but there's a lot of CSS being pulled in with Tailwind that wouldn't make sense to include.
 I'd only be needlessly increasing the weight of my page.
-Thankfully the author of this framework {% external-link "https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css-with-purgecss", "has a solution!" %} {% external-link "https://github.com/FullHuman/purgecss", "PurgeCSS" %} to the rescue:
+Thankfully the author of this framework [has a solution!](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css-with-purgecss) [PurgeCSS](https://github.com/FullHuman/purgecss) to the rescue:

 ``` js
 // webpack.mix.js file